openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 You can use the getDirectoryListing() method of a File object to get an array of File objects pointing to files and subdirectories at the root level of a directory.
 For more information, see

-“Enumerating directories” on page 683
+"Enumerating directories" on page 683

 .